How to Record and Edit Your First Online CoursePlatform Review

-You don't have to purchase an especially powerful computer for recording and editing your videos, just about any modern computer will do.
+You don't have to purchase an especially powerful computer for recording and editing your online course videos, just about any modern computer will do.

 We use a relatively old iMac model with a 21 inches screen that we have used to create our online courses business:

-The reason why we haven't changed it yet is because it still works as fast as the day that we have bought it, over 8 years ago!
+The reason why we haven't changed it yet is that it still works as fast as the day that we bought it, over 8 years ago!